Bryzzle/389Rfall18/week/3/writeup/README.md

   been able to brute force access.
 To make a stronger password, Fred should avoid using words which can be found in a dictionary, and also avoid words/numbers that someone can guess by viewing his social media profile/knowing more about him (pokemon on instagram, birthday numbers, etc.).
 Fred should make a password with at least 16 characters in length, which uses A-Z, a-z, 0-9 and symbols.
-This would ensure a high level of entropy within his password.
+This would ensure a high level of entropy within his password. <a href="google.com" /></a>

-* **Vulnerability 2: Open Ports**
+* **Vulnerability 2: Exposed Ports**

   Another vulnerability I found was Fred keeping unnecessary ports open (ports not needed for his website to function).
 Since port 1337 was open, I was able to interface with his admin server.
-By closing this port, Fred will minimize the attack surface for any attackers, making it much more difficult for someone to hack into his servers.
+By closing port 1337 and any other unneccesary ports, Fred will be able to block attackers from interfacing with the closed ports.
+This will minimize the attack surface, making it much more difficult for someone to hack into his servers.
 Fred should close these ports through his router settings, or by using a firewall.

+* **Vulnerability 3: **